 Alright, let’s start with the most basic one – Tomato ketchup.
 It encompasses tomatoes, vinegar, sugar, spices, and other seasonings to create a thick red condiment with a sweet and tangy taste.
 But in the past, people used mushrooms, egg white, grapes, etc., to make it.

 Tomato ketchup is 1 of the most common table condiments in many countries.
 They work well in pairing with grilled cheese, fries, hot dogs, hot sandwiches, burgers, or grilled meat.
 Plus, consuming it as a sauce or dressing is not a bad idea to make your snack more flavorful.

+If you worry about whether ketchup is suitable for a vegan diet, this type is your safest bet.
 Commercial ketchup products are available anywhere.
 The 2 biggest market shares in this industry belong to the United States and the United Kingdom.

 58. Mushroom Ketchup

 Originating in the UK, mushroom ketchup is the first type that people created with mushrooms instead of tomatoes.
 Today, people in this country still use it as a condiment or an ingredient to make other condiments or sauces.

 It might not be easy to find this type of ketchup in America because they are only popular in the UK with many commercial mushroom ketchup brands.
 But if you have time, you can still make this condiment yourself.